ReSplat: Learning Recurrent Gaussian Splatting: Experiments

-\boldstartspace{Evaluation Setup.} To compare with previous methods, we mainly consider three evaluation setups.
-First, view synthesis from 8 input views at $512 \times 960$ resolution on DL3DV, where we re-train 3DGS~\citep{Kerbl2023TOG}, MVSplat~\citep{chen2024mvsplat} and DepthSplat~\citep{xu2025depthsplat} with their public code for fair comparisons.
-Second, view synthesis from 16 input views at $540 \times 960$ resolution on DL3DV following Long-LRM~\citep{chen2025llrm}, with which we could perform comparisons with Long-LRM since its model weights are not released and re-training would be expensive.
-Third, we also evaluate on the commonly used 2-view ($256 \times 256$) setup on RealEstate10K, where we compare with related methods like GS-LRM~\citep{zhang2024gs} and LVSM~\citep{jin2024lvsm}.
+\boldstartspace{Coordinate System.} Since our recurrent network operates within a global 3D space, the selection of a coordinate system is critical, as it directly determines the spatial distribution of the Gaussian's centers.
+For our datasets, camera poses are estimated from COLMAP~\cite{schonberger2016structure}.
+We evaluated aligning the global reference frame to various views within the sparse input set.
+Empirically, we observed that using the spatially central (\eg, the middle frame in a sequential trajectory) input view as the reference coordinate system yields the best performance (see \cref{tab:ablation_coord_system}).
+We posit that this centers the coordinate system, reducing the maximum transformation distance to the most distant input views and effectively balancing the spatial positions of the 3D Gaussians.

-\boldstartspace{Training Details.} For experiments on DL3DV, we adopt a progressive training strategy with gradually increased image resolutions and number of input views for better efficiency.
-More specifically, we first train our model with 8 input views at $256 \times 448$ resolution, and then we fine-tune the model with 8 input views at $512 \times 960$ resolution, and finally we fine-tune the model with 16 input views at $512 \times 960$ resolution.
-For each stage, we train with 16 GH200 GPUs for 80K steps, with 50K steps for the initial reconstruction model and 30K steps for the recurrent model.
-For experiments on RealEstate10K at $256 \times 256$ resolution, we first train the initial model with 16 GH200 GPUs for 200K steps and then train the recurrent model for 100K steps.
+\boldstartspace{Evaluation Settings.} We mainly consider three evaluation settings.
+First, we evaluate view synthesis from 8 input views at $512 \times 960$ resolution on the DL3DV~\cite{ling2023dl3dv} dataset, where we retrain 3DGS~\cite{Kerbl2023TOG}, MVSplat~\cite{chen2024mvsplat}, and DepthSplat~\cite{xu2025depthsplat} with their public code for fair comparisons.
+Second, we consider view synthesis from 16 input views at $540 \times 960$ resolution on DL3DV following Long-LRM~\cite{chen2025llrm}.
+Third, we evaluate on the commonly used 2-view ($256 \times 256$) setting on RealEstate10K~\cite{zhou2018stereo} and ACID~\cite{liu2021infinite}, where we compare with 2-view methods like GS-LRM~\cite{zhang2024gs} and LVSM~\cite{jin2024lvsm}.